HaikuArchives/StreamRadio/docs/userguide.md

 ![FirstRun](screenshots/01_First_run_GUI.png)

-During the first time you run this app, you will see an empty window, as you haven't added any radio stations yet.
+When you launch StreamRadio for the first time, you will see an empty window, as you haven't added any radio stations yet.
 To begin, click on *Search* on the menu bar.

 ## Add new radio stations <a name = "part_add_station"></a>